 We start the High Holy Day spiritual journey on the Saturday evening prior to Rosh Hashanah.
-Often, we gather together for a drumming circle, for learning, and to begin the process of teshuvah (bettering ourselves and relationships with loved ones).
-Bolton Street Synagogue has also joined together with Baltimore Hebrew Congregation and Har Sinai-Oheb Shalom Congregation for a joint Selichot Service to prepare spiritually for the High Holy Days.
+Often, we gather together for a musical event, for learning, and to begin the process of teshuvah (bettering ourselves and relationships with loved ones).

 Erev Rosh Hashanah in the Meadow

 Truly a highlight of the High Holy Day season!
 We gather outside in our Meadow to welcome the New Year.
 Our outdoor service is informal, welcoming, and spiritual.
 It is also free and open to the community.

 Rosh Hashanah and Yom Kippur

 Our High Holy Day services are led by Rabbi Andy Gordon and Cantorial Soloist Rachel Graber.
 We gather to welcome in the New Year, to better our lives, and to make our world a better place.

 2022/5783: Members of Bolton Street Synagogue must check-in at the High Holy Days reception table if attending in-person on Rosh Hashanah Day 1 (Monday, September 26), on Kol Nidre (Tuesday, October 4), and on Yom Kippur Morning (Wednesday, October 5).
 There will be no paper tickets this year.
 If you prefer to attend services via Zoom, links will be made available to all members.

 The Erev Rosh Hashanah in the Meadow Service, Tot Services, Rosh Hashanah Day 2 Service, and Yom Kippur Afternoon Service are free and open to all.